-You Can Count on Our Experienced Contra Costa Accident Lawyers from Arash Law
+You Can Count on Our Experienced Contra Costa Accident Lawyers

 California’s Contra Costa County lies on the eastern shore of San Francisco Bay.
 Contra Costa’s population was 1,165,927 as of the 2020 United States Census.
 It is largely suburban and is located in the northern portion of the East Bay region of the San Francisco Bay Area.
 The County’s name alludes to its location on the other side of the bay from San Francisco.

 Contra Costa County is part of the San Francisco–Oakland–Berkeley, CA Combined Statistical Area.
 Mount Diablo, which rises 3,849 feet at the northern end of the Diablo Range, is the County’s most prominent landmark.
 It is the focal point of Mt.
 Diablo State Park, one of the numerous leisure places available to residents and visitors.

 The East Bay Regional Park District encompasses more than 100,000 acres spread across 65 parks, with more than 1,200 miles of trails.
 According to the National Highway Traffic Safety Administration statistics, traffic accidents continue to be a major public safety concern in Contra Costa County.
 Car, truck, bicycle, pedestrian, and motorbike accidents are widespread, despite advancements in car safety features, road design, bicycle, pedestrian lanes, and traffic signs.